Import a CSV/Excel with addresses

 1. Log into your account, go to My Maps and press CREATE MAP.

 Do you have an address-list that you want to visualize on a digital map but do not have any coordinates (latitude/longitude values) attached to these addresses?
 No problem!
 Use the Spotzi Geocoder (Spotzi Enterprise only)!

 We offer Spotzi Enterprise users a geocoder.
 This tool allows you to add an address-list (without coordinates) to your Mapbuilder account.
 The Spotzi Geocoder will automatically add a latitude and longitude to the locations in your file.
 Also the Geocoder will return information about the quality of the geocoded data (good, medium, bad).

 After geocoding your data you can create a map to visualize your data.
 It will be stored in your mapbuilder account.
 You can also export the geocoded data to the following formats at any time: CSV, XML, geoJSON, Shapefile.

-6. The Spotzi Geocoder is now analyzing your file.
+5. The Spotzi Geocoder is now analyzing your file.
 It tries to find as many locations as possible.
-The more information you provided in the previous steps the better it can handle your data.
+The more information you provide in the previous steps the better it can handle your data.
 The progress bar that has appeared on the interface tells you how far the analysis has advanced.
+When finished, click OPEN MAP.